mt-digital/metvi-analysis/README.md

 # metvi-analysis

-To run the analyses you must [download the data](http://mt.digital/static/data/metvi-data.tar.gz).
+To run the analyses you must [download the data](http://mt.digital/static/data/metvi-data.tar.gz) (609 MB).
 To follow the following instructions, download the archive to this project directory.
 When you unzip the archive,
 MongoDB must be installed and running (see the [Install section of the MongoDB manual](https://docs.mongodb.com/manual/installation/)